 While some people may think it’s innocent to make advances to a co-worker continuously, these may be unwanted.
 A co-worker may make numerous unwanted advances, creating a difficult working situation.
 Report the co-worker, supervisor, or employer as quickly as possible.

-With sexual harassment, it doesn’t even have to include touching or verbal advances.
+Sexual harassment does not have to include touching or verbal advances.
 A person can expose themselves to a co-worker, and it is harassment.
 This situation can result in severe trauma, making it nearly impossible for someone to do their job.

 Make sure you report any instance of sexual harassment as quickly as possible.
 No matter who the harasser is, you have rights as an employee.
 You can speak with legal counsel to determine how you may hold someone accountable for sexual harassment in the workplace.